lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 Hash Table - What is a hash table?
 What are the pros and cons?
 Why would we use a hash table over an list/array?

+Sets - What is a set?
+Why would we use a set?
+What is a frozen set?
+What is the difference between a frozen set and a set? (show examples)

 Cython - What is Cython?
 What do people use Cython for?
 Why is numpy so fast?
 What are major differences between C and Python?
 In terms of software development what is a JIT compiler?
 What are the advantages and disadvantages and how can we use the concept in python?

 Monkey Patching - What is Monkey patching?
 When would we use it?